OperatingSystemsAtNTU/OS-21-Spring-at-NTU/mp2.md

 int munmap(void *addr, size_t length);
 ```

 `munmap` should remove `mmap` mappings in address range indicated by `addr` and `length`.
-If the process has modified the memory and has it mapped `MAP_SHARED`, the modifications should first be written to the file.
+If the mappings has been mapped `MAP_SHARED` and the process has modified them, the modifications should first be written to the file.

 ### Bare `mmap` (15%)

 To keep track of what `mmap` has mapped for each process, **define a VMA (virtual memory area) structure for xv6 yourself**, recording the address, length, permissions, file, etc. for a virtual memory range created by `mmap`.
 You can refer to [Linux's VMA](https://sites.google.com/site/knsathyawiki/example-page/chapter-15-the-process-address-space#TOC-Virtual-Memory-Areas).

-Since xv6 kernel doesn't have a memory allocator in the kernel, it's OK to declare a fixed-size array of VMAs and allocate from that array as needed.
-A size of **16** should be sufficient.

-Find an unused region in the process's address space in which to map the file, and add a VMA to the process's table of mapped regions.
+Find the **unused region** in the process's address space in which to map the file, and **add the VMA to the process's table of mapped regions**.
 The VMA should contain a pointer to a `struct file` for the file being mapped. `mmap` should increase the file's reference count so that the structure doesn't disappear when the file is closed.

 #### Hint
 * Read **Section 8.13** of the [xv6 book](https://pdos.csail.mit.edu/6.828/2020/xv6/book-riscv-rev1.pdf).
 * Recall what you have written in report for [Print a Page Table](/mp2#print-a-page-table-20) section.
+* You can define your VMA structure wherever is convenient for you.
+Of course, it must not affect the `Makefile`.
+* It's OK to declare a fixed-size array of VMAs and allocate from that array as needed.
+A size of **16** should be sufficient.
 * Write your implementation code in `sys_mmap()`, the function you just added in [Add System Call Stubs](/mp2#add-system-call-stubs-5) section.
-But you can define your VMA wherever is convenient for you.
 * TA defined `PROT_READ` etc for you in `kernel/fcntl.h`.

 If all goes well, by running `mp2test`, the first test `mmap bare` should succeed, but the mmap-ed memory will cause page fault (and thus lazy allocation) and kill `mp2test`.
 [See sample execution](./mp2#sample-execution)